d1b1/d1b1.github.com/recipes.md

 ---
 title: Low-Code Recipes
 layout: default
 subtitle: For a non-technical founder the mix of code and no-code can be a challenge.
-Here are some approaches to demystify the decision making processes.
+Here are some approaches to demystify the decision-making processes.
 ---

 {% include subStyles.css %}